Glossary

 Grouped dwelling - One of a group of two or more dwellings on the same lot such that no dwelling is placed wholly or partly vertically above another, except where special conditions of landscape or topography dictate otherwise and includes a dwelling on a survey strata with common property.

-Health - A state of complete physical, mental and social wellbeing, not merely the absence of disease or infirmity (World Health Organisation, 1946).
+Health - A state of complete physical, mental and social wellbeing, not merely the absence of disease or infirmity (World Health Organisation (WHO), 1946).

 Health promotion - The process of enabling people to increase control over, and to improve, their health.